KaisenOrg/kaisen/documents/wad.md

 **Proposed solution:** <br>
 Kaisen is the first decentralized knowledge protocol that transforms learning—once a passive consumption process—into a creative, collaborative, and valuable experience.
 The solution combines personalized learning paths with AI technologies and blockchain validation, creating a true “GitHub of Knowledge.”

-Users input raw materials (such as PDFs, topics, and links), which are processed by Kai, an AI assistant.
-Kai, in turn, generates personalized learning paths.
-These paths can be published, forked, and improved by the community, resulting in a living, constantly evolving repository, validated by NFT certificates and incentivized by the $KOIN token economy.
+Users insert raw materials (like PDFs, topics, and links), which are processed by Kai, an AI assistant.
+From this processing, Kai generates personalized learning tracks.
+If they prefer, the user can also create their track manually.
+These tracks can be published, forked, and improved by the community, resulting in a living and constantly evolving repository, validated by NFT certificates and incentivized by the $KOIN token economy.

 **How to use the solution:** <br>
 - Content Input: The user submits documents or defines topics of interest to Kai.
-- Path Generation: The AI creates personalized paths containing quizzes, flashcards, and interactive content.
+- Path Generation: The AI, or the user themselves, creates personalized learning paths that include quizzes, flashcards, and interactive content.
 - Learning Process: Users progress through the paths with the support of the AI tutor.
 - Community Collaboration: Upon completion, paths can be published and improved by the community through forking.
 - Validation: Completion of the learning process is certified by “mineable” NFTs, serving as proof of learning.